 Casually mentioning the possibility of starting a wine brand someday to Natalie, the conversation was soon forgotten.
 Several years later when Shaina reached out via email to Natalie, proposing a partnership in this fledgling wine brand, Nathalie initially thought Shaina’s email was meant for someone else.
 Confusion quickly corrected, both women combined their respective talents to partner in Gaderian.
 They have no employees and are growing the brand slowly and thoughtfully.

-She later graduated from the University of California at Davis with a degree in Viticulture and Enology; over the years she has worked at Clos Pegase and Flora Springs and currently is the associate winemaker at HUNNICUTT Winery in St. Helena.
+She later graduated from the University of California at Davis with a degree in Viticulture and Enology; over the years she has worked at Clos Pegase and Flora Springs and for several years was the associate winemaker at HUNNICUTT Winery in St. Helena where the early vintages of Gaderian wines were produced.
 This is a premium custom crush winery – allowing other wineries to ‘rent’ space within their cave to make their own wines.
-Different somewhat then certain other wineries that rent out space, HUNNICUTT allows the winemakers for the individual brands to closely oversee each of their own brands.
-Walking through the cave is like being in a candy shop for premium Napa Valley boutique producers – with wine from some of Napa’s finest under the radar producers crafted here.
+Different somewhat than certain other wineries that rent out space, HUNNICUTT allows the winemakers for the individual brands to closely oversee each of their own brands.
+Walking through the cave is like being in a candy shop for premium Napa Valley boutique producers, with wine from some of Napa’s finest under the radar producers crafted here.

 Gaderian is producing exciting, balanced, lively and affordable wines built on a Napa Valley portfolio that differs somewhat compared to many of the region’s producers.
 Cabernet Sauvignon is not their focus – rather, arguably their flagship wine is Chenin Blanc.